OnionIoT/documentation/docs/firmware/installing-firmware.md

 > This firmware doesn't include the `oupgrade` utility, so we'll need to manually install the firmware.
 The procedure is very similar to the [Manual Firmware Installation instructions in the Onion Documentation](http://docs.onion.io/omega2-docs/manual-firmware-installation.html).

-The new firmware can be found online at http://repo.onioniot.com/omega2/images/openwrt-23.05/
+The new firmware can be found online at http://repo.onioniot.com/omega2/images/openwrt-23.05/ <!-- TODO: update with OPENWRT_VERSION variable -->

 The firmware images are named according to this syntax: `<DEVICE-NAME>-<OPENWRT-VERSION>-<BUILD-DATE>.bin`

-So `onion_omega2p-23.05.3-20240807.bin` is:
+So `onion_omega2p-23.05.3-20240807.bin` is: <!-- TODO: update with ONION_FW_VERSION variable -->

 * firmware made for the Omega2+/Omega2S+
-* based on OpenWRT release 23.05.3
+* based on OpenWRT release 23.05.3 <!-- TODO: update above with OPENWRT_RELEASE variable -->
-* built on Aug 7, 2024
+* built on Aug 7, 2024 <!-- TODO: update above with ONION_FW_BUILDDATE_TEXT variable -->

 ## Selecting Firmware

 Before you install firmware to your device, you'll need to decide which firmware image to install.

-To start, use a browser to navigate to http://repo.onioniot.com/omega2/images/openwrt-23.05/
+To start, use a browser to navigate to http://repo.onioniot.com/omega2/images/openwrt-23.05/ <!-- TODO: update with OPENWRT_VERSION variable -->

 Next, you'll need to find the firmware for your device: